Web & Video Conferencing FAQs

 Zoom webinars are usually used when the format of the session is one-to-many; ie, one presenter will do most of the talking and sharing of their content and the audience is neither heard nor seen.
 Audience participation is usually limited to chat and asking questions via a Q & A tool.
 Webinars are an add-on to Zoom licenses, with pricing based on the number of webinar attendees from 500 to 10,000.

-Q: I have a class in MS 3153 or MS 3154 (the larger classrooms in MSB) that I wish to have available to students online as well as in the classroom.
+Q: I have a class in MS 3153/MS 3154 that I wish to have available to students online as well as in the classroom.
 How do I do this?

 The large classrooms are now set up for hybrid teaching.
-Please contact Discovery Commons for more information.
+Please contact MedIT for more information.

-Q: I have an event on campus and I would like to offer it to participants off-site as well, but I want a more professional production than Zoom offers.
+Q: I have a campus event that I would like to offer to off-site participants, but wanting more professional production than Zoom offers.
 Can you help?

-Q: Can I use Zoom, Teams, or Skype in the meeting rooms at Discovery Commons?
+Q: Can I use Zoom, Teams, or Skype in the meeting rooms at MedIT?

 Zoom, Teams, and Skype are popular commercial tools for web conferencing.
-MSB 3174, one of the Discovery Commons meeting rooms, is equipped with a webcam, and the microphones and speakers in the room are configured to optimize audio for Zoom and Skype calls.
+MSB 3174, one of the MedIT meeting rooms, is equipped with a webcam, and the microphones and speakers in the room are configured to optimize audio for Zoom and Skype calls.